Houliao Sanbahan Fish Stove

 浮球製作的魚灶標誌

-In July 2017, through the joint efforts of the Baisha Township Office and the Community Development Association, the "Houliao Sanbahan Fish Stove" was renovated and reopened.
-This restoration aims to preserve and pass down the century-old history of the fish stove.
-Its return not only allows older villagers to reminisce about the past but also helps future generations understand the lifestyle of residents in the early fishing society.
-It is imbued with educational significance and is hoped to connect and enhance surrounding tourist attractions, bringing more visitors to promote the development of the tourism industry in Baisha Township.
+In July 2017, with the joint efforts of the Baisha Township Office and the Community Development Association, the "Hou Liao San Ba An Fish Stove" was renovated and reopened.
+To ensure that the century-old history of the fish stove continues to be preserved and passed down, its reappearance not only allows the older villagers to reminisce about the past but also helps future generations understand the lifestyle of the early fishing community residents.
+This is not only of educational significance but is also hoped to stimulate and connect surrounding tourist attractions, bringing more visitors to promote the development of the tourism industry in Baisha Township.

-Houliao Sanba'an Fish Stove Introduction
+Houliao Sanbahan Fish Stove Introduction

 Recommended Hotel Bookings